simonasbuj/laravel-microservices/README.md

 - Ensure that RabbitMQ is running before dispatching messages.
     - There is rabbitmq included in docker-compose, but you can also try free hosted rabbitmq on https://www.cloudamqp.com/
-- The queue listener must be running to process messages asynchronously.
+- The queue listener must be running to process messages asynchronously, but it can aslo be launched later and it will consume all previous messages in the queue.
 - You can monitor the queue using RabbitMQ management UI if installed.